tadayoni1/static/README.md

 # static
-A static website that deploys to AWS with a Jenkins pipeline
+A static website that is deployed to AWS with a Jenkins pipeline